The Highlights of Wales Tour From Cardiff (4-days)

 Join us on this small-group tour of Wales from Cardiff where we’ll explore the highlights of this special nation.
 Visit fortresses in the ‘castle capital of the world’, absorb breath-taking scenery in National parks, discover unique Welsh traditions, industrial heritage and much more…

-• Spend three nights by the coast, two in historic Aberystwyth and one night in charming Tenby
+• Spend three nights by the coast, two in historic Aberystwyth and one-night in the charming harbour town of Tenby

 • Absorb breath-taking scenery in Wales’ three national parks: Brecon Beacons, Snowdonia and Pembrokeshire Coast